 Of the many strengths of agricultural education, leadership, experiential learning, and character education are three pillars.
 CASE does not ignore the three-circle model of agricultural education that represents the efforts of over 80 years of practice.
 Classroom instruction is enhanced to meet the needs of today’s agriculture students without sacrifice to FFA and SAE instruction.
 Both FFA and SAE are integral components of CASE as well as E-Moment® connections.

-CASE will develop 12 courses for secondary agricultural education programs to offer.
-The 12 courses are designed to create five Program of Study pathways (Figure1.).
-A Program of Study pathway prescribes a minimum of four courses to learn and understand the knowledge and skills related to the specific subject matter for pathways of Plant Science, Animal Science, Agricultural Technology, Natural Resources, and Agricultural Business.
+CASE will develop 10 courses for secondary agricultural education programs to offer.
+The 10 courses are designed to create four Program of Study pathways (Figure1.).
+A Program of Study pathway prescribes a minimum of four courses to learn and understand the knowledge and skills related to the specific subject matter for pathways of Plant Science, Animal Science, Agricultural Engineering, and Natural Resources.

 Figure 1.
 CASE Sequence of Courses